 Eating Disorder Recovery Coaching

-Eating disorder coaches are emerging as an adjunct to standard treatment, filling a much-needed gap in traditional services by working in conjunction with the client’s treatment team, helping “at the moment” during real-time day-to-day struggles.
-Eating Disorder Recovery Coaching it’s the missing link in the current standard practices offered; Eating Disorder Coaches – just like Eating Disorders – operate outside office hours, and some of the most fundamental and at the same time challenging work is done beyond therapy and nutritional sessions.
+Eating disorder coaches are emerging as an adjunct to standard treatment, filling a much-needed gap in traditional services by working in conjunction with the client’s treatment team, helping “in the moment” during real-time day-to-day struggles.
+Eating Disorder Recovery Coaching is the missing link in the current standard practices offered; Eating Disorder Coaches – just like Eating Disorders – operate outside office hours, and some of the most fundamental and at the same time challenging work is done beyond therapy and nutritional sessions.
 Eating Disorder Coaches are available to support those suffering beyond regular treatment sessions providing guidance and reassurance in “real time” rather than waiting until their next session.
 This is when the gap between an intention and an action surfaces.
 Within that gap is where your internal battle between your healthy and unhealthy self takes place.

 As an Eating Recovery Coach, and your external healthy self, I can bridge that gap in the moment and be available in the Here and Now, to lift you and to remind you of your true nature and all from which you have been temporarily disconnected until you can find the strength to do it on your own.
 To support you, hold you, urge you, remind you, provide a reality check, and reconnect you to your healthy self when you most need it; during the moments when your eating disorder self comes forth full force.
 When the urges to engage in eating disorder thoughts, choices, actions, behaviors, and rituals seem the only way out.